homeboy445/TypingChronicles/README.md

 # Typing-Chronicles
-This is a normal javascript program which is nothing but a minor game in which you have to typefast and show your skills! features of the app:
+This is a simple javascript program which is nothing but a minor game in which you have to typefast and show your skills! features of the app:

 1.)It consist of difficulty levels like hard , medium and easy.